MG Format

 The version byte (offset 0) identifies the .mg format version, allowing the context database to handle format migrations.
 The flags byte (offset 1) is an 8-bit field with the following layout:

 The created_at_sec field (offsets 5-8) stores the creation timestamp as a 32-bit big-endian Unix epoch in seconds.
 This provides coarse time ordering at the header level — the full millisecond-precision timestamp lives in the MessagePack payload as created_at (compacted to ca).
-The header’s fixed 9-byte size means the autonomous memory engine can read it with a single 9-byte I/O operation, making header-only scans (for filtering by grain type or namespace hash) efficient even on spinning disks.
+The header’s fixed 9-byte size means the autonomous memory engine can read it with a single small I/O operation, making header-only scans (for filtering by grain type or namespace hash) efficient at scale.

 Offset Size Field Encoding